 The role of unit trusts in your overall strategy is dependent on your overall investment strategy.
 If you are uncertain as to which funds to choose or how much to invest, allow us to help you formalise your wealth strategy through a process of financial planning to create an investor profile which suits your goals.
 Otherwise contact a PSG Konsult financial advisor if you would like someone to invest in unit trusts on your behalf.

-Click here to view a list of available funds and fees
+Please click here to view a complete list of our funds and fees.

 Q: Will there be limits on the number of switches permitted each year?

 A: Currently no. However, excessive switching is generally not sensible investing.

 Q: What happens to my RA investment when I reach 55?

 A: When you resign from the fund, you can take a third of the capital in cash.
 The remaining sum has to be invested in a living annuity product.
 You can withdraw your money from a living annuity at a predetermined rate selected by you.

 From 2008, the upper age limit of 70 was removed.
 This means that there is no longer a compulsory retirement age for members of retirement annuities.
 If the entire benefit at the time of retirement is less than R75 000, the entire amount can be taken as a lump sum, there is no requirement to transfer two thirds into a living annuity vehicle.

 Q: What happens if I want to emigrate?

 A: If you emigrate, the entire benefit can be taken as a lump sum (subject to exchange control regulations).

 You can find more information about retirement annuities on our unit trust FAQ page.